 MOLD is a critically-acclaimed print and online magazine about designing the future of food.
 Through original reporting, MOLD explores how designers can address the coming food crisis by creating products and systems that will help feed 9 billion people by the year 2050.

 Edible Issues is a platform to encourage discourse and thought on the Indian food system.

-SPACE10 is a research and design lab on a mission to enable a better everyday life for people and planet.
+SPACE10 is a research and design lab on a mission to create a better everyday life for people and the planet.
 SPACE10 explores solutions to some of the major shifts expected to affect people and the planet in the coming decade: from rapid urbanisation and the scarcity of natural resources, to climate change and the most promising avenues of emerging technology.
 SPACE10 is proudly supported by IKEA and works as their independent research and design lab.

 SPACE10 Delhi is a not-for-profit platform open to the public — where diverse talents can meet, share, learn and play.